Florin Răducioiu: 1994 World Cup

 The 1994 World Cup qualifiers were very successful for Răducioiu, starting with two goals against Czechoslovakia in Košice, even though Romania lost 5–2.
 An even greater success for Răducioiu would come three months later when in Toftir, he managed to score all four of Romania's goals against the Faroe Islands.
 Răducioiu also scored a penalty kick and provided an assist for Ilie Dumitrescu in a 2–1 victory against Belgium.
 In the last group game of the qualifiers, he scored a goal against Wales, finishing a nice team effort after a pass from Ilie Dumitrescu.
 This late goal, coming in the 83rd minute, earned Romania a 2–1 win and thus the mathematical qualification to the 1994 World Cup.
 This match is considered by Romanian journalists as the birth of Romania's "Golden Generation".
 With nine goals scored, Răducioiu was the top-scorer of the 1994 World Cup qualifiers in the UEFA zone.

 In the World Cup finals, Răducioiu scored two goals in the victory against Colombia during the group stage.
 Coach Anghel Iordănescu could not use him in the historical victory against Argentina in the round of 16 as he was suspended after receiving two yellow cards in the group stage.
 In the quarterfinal against Sweden, he first equalized Sweden's 0–1 lead in the 88th minute of regular time, taking the game to extra time, then put Romania ahead 2–1 in the first period.
 Shortly thereafter, Sweden's Stefan Schwarz was sent off after his second yellow card, but even with ten men, Kennet Andersson tied the game in the 115th minute, leading to a shootout.
 Răducioiu scored Romania's first penalty attempt after Sweden had missed its first, but Romania was eliminated after missing two attempts out of six.
 Still, Răducioiu's four tournament goals helped Romania to its most successful World Cup campaign ever.

+On 11 July 1994, Răducioiu was named Honorary Citizen of Bucharest for "representing Romania brilliantly at the 1994 World Cup in the United States of America".